Mother's Day 2020: These are our 15 favorite gifts

-Mother's Day is right around the corner (on Sunday, May 10).
-And though social distancing might make this year's Mother's Day a little bit strange for many families, there's at least one good way to bring some familiarity to the day outside of virtual celebrations.
+Mother's Day is just days away (this Sunday, May 10).
+And though social distancing might make this year's Mother's Day a little strange for many families, there's still one good way to bring some familiarity to the day outside of virtual celebrations.
 A thoughtful, unique gift delivered to the door of the mom, grandma or loved ones in your life can say a lot when you can't be there in person.

-Given the distinct challenges of the times, we've selected an assortment of thoughtful and practical gifts across a wide set of categories, with special consideration for affordability and availability.
+Given the distinct challenges of the times, we've selected an assortment of thoughtful and practical gifts across a wide set of categories, with special consideration for availability and affordability.
 Take a look at these Mother's Day ideas to celebrate mom.

 This could be one of the most perfect Mother's Day gift: With classic iPhone design crossed with modern Apple brains, it's the ideal mom phone.
 Starting at $399, the brand-new iPhone SE delivers killer battery life, a great rear camera and cutting-edge speed -- all at an incredibly affordable price (for an Apple phone, at least).
 That noted, if you're looking for an even less expensive phone -- or prefer Android -- check out the Moto G Power, the Google Pixel 3A or another one of CNET's top budget picks.
 Read our Apple iPhone SE (2020) review.